JvanKatwijk/qt-dab/README.md

 NEW is the selector **clear on exit**.
 If enabled, the scanlist is cleared on program exit.

-Als new is the selector *local DB*.
+Also new is the selector **local DB**.
 If enabled on program startup Qt-DAB will load the embedded TII database, rather than trying to load a TII database from the user's home directory.

 ![8.8](/res/read_me/service-and-titles.png)